HumanSignal/awesome-data-labeling/README.md

 * [OpenLabeler](https://github.com/kinhong/OpenLabeler) - OpenLabeler is an open source desktop application for annotating objects for AI appplications
 * [Anno-Mage](https://github.com/virajmavani/semi-auto-image-annotation-tool) - A Semi Automatic Image Annotation Tool which helps you in annotating images by suggesting you annotations for 80 object classes using a pre-trained model
 * [CATMAID](https://github.com/catmaid/CATMAID) - Collaborative Annotation Toolkit for Massive Amounts of Image Data
+* [make-sense](https://github.com/SkalskiP/make-sense) - makesense.ai is a free to use online tool for labelling photos

 #### Text
 * [YEDDA](https://github.com/jiesutd/YEDDA) - A Lightweight Collaborative Text Span Annotation Tool (Chunking, NER, etc.).
 ACL best demo nomination.